I am a local Neurodivergent Berkshire mum with two boys who are Neurodivergent - one finishing off college and one at university.

-My practice prides itself in our lived experience of Neurodiversity - understanding, living and supporting Neurodivergent children and young adults is our passion.
+My practice prides itself in our lived experience of Neurodivergence - understanding, living and supporting Neurodivergent children and young adults is our passion.
 The most common feedback we receive is "you are the first people who have understood my child" which we are very proud of.

 As a practice we have a number of experienced professionals who can help your child, and indeed yourself, embrace their Neurodiversity.
 We provide a range of OT assessments looking at motor, sensory and executive function, offer 1:1 support, make recommendations for your child's school and home life, work with them on a road to independence if they have been unable to attend school, provide bespoke mental health support, provide training to charities/schools/organisations and also support both the child and your family in understanding their own individual Neurodiversity.